 The Animal Rights National Conferences have been organized since 1981 by Farm Animal Rights Movement (FARM) with some breaks between 1987 and 2000, then every year since 2000.
-They are typically co-sponsored by about a dozen national organizations.
+They are typically co-sponsored by more than a dozen national organizations.

 Farm Animal Rights Movement (FARM) is a national non-profit organization working to end the use of animals for food through public education and grassroots activism.
 We believe in the inherent self-worth of animals, as well as environmental protection and enhanced public health.
 Find out more at www.farmusa.org.